Clee Medical

 Seed Round in 2018

-Prediva SA, founded in 2019 and based in Cottens, Switzerland, develops predictive machine learning software for the diagnosis and treatment of coronary artery disease.
-The company's innovative platform integrates medical image analysis with machine learning models and computational fluid dynamics simulations to create personalized 3D models of coronary arteries.
-This technology allows for the prediction of plaque progression and offers recommendations for stent placement and treatment planning.
-By equipping clinicians with insightful patient analyses, Prediva enables evidence-based treatment decisions that aim to reduce costs, procedure times, and the need for invasive interventions.
+Prediva SA is a Switzerland-based company founded in 2019 that specializes in predictive machine learning software aimed at diagnosing and treating coronary artery disease.
+The company utilizes a combination of medical image analysis, machine learning models, and computational fluid dynamics simulations to generate personalized 3D physiological models of coronary arteries.
+This innovative approach allows for the prediction of plaque progression and offers recommendations for stent placement and treatment planning.
+By providing insightful patient analysis, Prediva enables clinicians to make evidence-based treatment decisions, thereby reducing costs and procedure times while minimizing the need for invasive interventions.

 Aspivix